UMM-CSci-4453-S19/lab-1-schon094/README.md

 ##References

-Use these references for review:
+Use these references for review and to learn some new things that you'll be needing:
   * data types:
     [https://mariadb.com/kb/en/data-types]
   * Nice intro to creating tables: